asift91/Manual_Migration/option2.md

                     bash setup_cron.sh
                 ```
         Note: nginx configuration will point root directory as /var/www/html/ in the instance
+    - **Restart Servers**
         - Restart nginx server & php-fpm server
             ```
                 sudo systemctl restart nginx
                 sudo systemctl restart php(phpVersion)-fpm
             ```
         - With the above steps Moodle infrastructure is ready
         - User now hit the load balancer DNS name to get the migrated moodle web page.

-**Post Migration**
+## Post Migration
-    -   Post migration of Moodle application user need to update the certs log paths as follows
+    -   Post migration of Moodle application user need to update the certs and log paths as follows

 - **Virtual Machine:**
-    -
+    - **Log Paths**
-        - Change the log paths from on-prem location.
+        - On-prem might be having different log path location and those paths need to be updated with Azure log paths.
-        - Log path is defaulted to /var/log/nginx.
+        - Log path are defaulted to /var/log/nginx.
-        - DNS name and certs and its path.
-        - Update the time stap to update the local copy in VMSS instance.
+             - access.log and error.log are created.

     - **Certs:**
         - *SSL Certs*: The certificates for your Moodle application reside in /moodle/certs/